p47r1ckp3t3rs3n/r2c2/README.md

-# r2c
+# r2c2
-This is a script written in Python that migrates a Redmine issue into a ClickUp ticket.
+This is a script written in Python that migrates a Redmine issue into a formatted ClickUp ticket.

 ### Capabilities
 The script will create a ClickUp task with name and description of the provided Redmine issue.
-It will also set the Redmine issue status to "Migrated" and cross-link the Redmine issue and the ClickUp task.
+It will also set the Redmine issue status to "Obsolete" and cross-link the Redmine issue and the ClickUp task.

 ### Installation
 You can use Homebrew to install the script:
 ```
-brew tap bajtyngier/r2c
+brew tap p47r1ckp3t3rs3n/r2c2
-brew install r2c
+brew install r2c2
 ```
 In order to update to latest version:
 ```
 brew update
-brew reinstall r2c
+brew reinstall r2c2
 ```
 ### Usage
 In order to use the script, simply run the command:
 ```
-r2c
+r2c2
 ```
 #### Parameters
 The script will prompt you to provide.